Sigh of His Highness

-Sigh of His Highness is a Chinese historical television series based on the life of Prince Gong, an influential Manchu prince and statesman of the late Qing dynasty.
+Sigh of His Highness, also known as The Legend of Prince Gong, is a Chinese historical television series based on the life of Prince Gong, an influential Manchu prince and statesman of the late Qing dynasty.
 The series was directed by Li Wenlong and starred Chen Baoguo as Prince Gong.
 It was first broadcast on Sichuan TV in China in 2006.

-Plot
+Synopsis

-The series is set in 19th-century China under the Manchu-led Qing dynasty.
-Prince Gong is a younger half-brother of the Xianfeng Emperor, but their relationship is somewhat strained because they previously competed for the succession to their father's throne.
-In 1860, during the Second Opium War, when the Anglo-French forces close in on Beijing, the Xianfeng Emperor flees to the Chengde Summer Palace in Hebei and orders Prince Gong to stay behind in the capital, Beijing, to make peace with the enemy.
+The series is set in 19th-century China during the Qing dynasty.
+Prince Gong has a strained relationship with his half-brother, the Xianfeng Emperor, because they previously competed for the succession to their father's throne.

+In 1860, when the Anglo-French forces close in on Beijing during the Second Opium War, the Xianfeng Emperor flees to the Chengde Summer Palace and orders Prince Gong to remain in Beijing to make peace with the enemy.
 After enduring humiliation and manoeuvring his way through complex negotiations, Prince Gong signs the Convention of Beijing on behalf of the Qing Empire with the British, French and Russians.
 With this achievement, he not only improves his political standing in the imperial court, but also earns the respect of the foreigners.

 The following year, the Xianfeng Emperor dies in Chengde.
 His young son, Zaichun, succeeds him as the Tongzhi Emperor.
 Before his death, the Xianfeng Emperor had appointed the senior minister Sushun and seven others to serve as regents for his son until he is old enough to rule on his own.

-In November 1861, with support from the Empress Dowagers Cixi and Ci'an, Prince Gong launches the Xinyou Coup and succeeds in seizing power from Sushun and the regents.
+In November 1861, with support from the Empresses Dowager Cixi and Ci'an, Prince Gong launches the Xinyou Coup and succeeds in seizing power from Sushun and the regents.
 In the next four years, Prince Gong reaches the pinnacle of his political career as he is appointed Prince-Regent and placed in charge of important state and military affairs, including control over the Grand Council.
 He also has the opportunity to take the throne but refrains from doing so.
 He spearheads the Self-Strengthening Movement and introduces new policies in his attempts to modernise China and maintain friendly relations with other countries.